 Checkmat Brazilian Jiu-Jitsu believes in the importance of positive reinforcement in the learning process.

-They assisted many kids in developing their self-confidence, developing their discipline, and becoming the best they could be.
+They assisted many kids in developing their self-confidence and discipline and becoming the best they could be.

 Checkmat Jiu-Jitsu Instructors

-As a result of the superb instructors from all around the world who make up Checkmat Jiu-Jitsu Academy’s instructional team, the academy can offer its students a world-class learning experience.
+As a result of the superb instructors from around the world who make up Checkmat Jiu-Jitsu Academy’s instructional team, the academy can offer its students a world-class learning experience.

-Many have competed in major BJJ competitions held in the United States, Brazil, Europe, and numerous other countries.
+Many have competed in major BJJ competitions in the United States, Brazil, Europe, and numerous other countries.

 For example, the Brazilian Jiu-Jitsu Instructors at Checkmat Headquarters Signal Hill, California, include the following individuals: